-Management should strengthen the internal control procedures over the journal entry process to ensure that all journal entries are properly posted, reviewed, and approved.
+Management should strengthen the internal control procedures over the journal entry process to ensure that all journal entries are properly reviewed, approved, and adequately documented.
 The preparer and approver should possess an appropriate knowledge and understanding of the journal entry process.
 The approver should be someone independent of the journal entry preparation/posting function.